 Here’s a shot of the Shankly Suite:

-Here’s my meal in there.
+Here’s a sample meal from the Shankly Suite.
 They also have sandwiches, salads, sides, and a carver station.:

 Shankly and Paisley Suites, Blocks CE4 and CE6

 This is the same as the above, but with more central seats.
 A couple of shots from block CE4:

 And a video from CE4:

 Reds Bar — Blocks KG and KP

 These are lower-tier seats along the goal line in the Dalglish Stand.
 Access is to the Reds Bar, which is quite similar to the Paisley and Shankly.
 This is a bar inside Anfield to which you get exclusive access, with free non-alcoholic beverages, along with seats in the Lower Dalglish Stand along the goal line.